 - Scrappiness – if you don’t know how to hustle, don’t waste your time trying to be an entrepreneur.
 You have to learn to do whatever it takes to succeed.
 I don’t care if you have to walk through a landmine.

 - Hunger – one of the biggest qualities you need is hunger.
-If you don’t want to make money bad enough nothing will push you to work crazy hours and pull those all nighters.
+If you don’t want to make money badly enough, nothing will push you to work crazy hours and pull those all-nighters.

-- Efficiency – time is money so you need to work as efficient as possible.
-When you start off you won’t have a big team, which is why efficiency is so important.
-If you can’t learn to move fast enough, a competitor will crush you.
+- Efficiency – time is money, so you need to work as efficiently as possible.
+When you start, you won’t have a big team, which is why efficiency is so important.
+If you can’t learn to move fast, a competitor will crush you.

-I also decided to talk about “starting your own business” because many people have been telling me that it’s their 2011 New Years resolution.
+I also decided to talk about “starting your own business” because many people have been telling me that it’s their 2011 New Year’s resolution.
 Before you do that, take a look at whether it’s really worth your time and money or not.
-Not everyone is ready to start their own business and just because it’s so simple and easy to do it now-a-days, it doesn’t mean you should.
+Not everyone is ready to start their own business.
+Just because it’s so simple and easy to do nowadays, it doesn’t mean you should do it.

-If you love making money like me, go for it.
+If you love making money like I do, go for it.
 Just don’t do it for the fame and glamour.

 Do you think businesses are fun?